peerasak-u/habilis/readme.md

 Habilis is a proxy server built using Cloudflare Workers that enables an AI model to call functions as if it had the ability to execute code.
 With Habilis, you can enable your AI model to perform complex tasks by making API calls to external services, all while keeping your application's logic and data secure.

+Habilis is inspired by [GroqCall.ai](https://funckycall.ai/), a proxy server that provides function calls for Groq's lightning-fast Language Processing Unit (LPU) and other AI providers.
+We built Habilis to provide a similar functionality using Cloudflare Workers, a fast, secure, and scalable infrastructure for handling API requests and responses.

 ## Features

 - **Function Calling Abilities:** Habilis enables your AI model to call external functions and retrieve the results, allowing you to extend its capabilities beyond its initial training.